Redbox Logo

 Redbox Logo History

 Redbox was originally a McDonald’s project aimed at acquiring new customers.
 Its creator, Gregg Kaplan, represented the business development team.
-He also proposed the idea of renting a video and made it possible to return the discs to any kiosk, regardless of its location.
+He also proposed renting a video and made it possible to return the discs to any kiosk, regardless of location.

-Then the fast-food chain tried to get rid of Redbox and sold this brand Coinstar piece by piece.
+Then the fast-food chain attempted to eliminate Redbox and sold this brand, Coinstar, piece by piece.
 The last shares were bought in 2009.
-The new owner popularized DVD and Blu-ray rental and expanded the number of locations to include many pharmacies, shops, and fast food outlets.
-In 2016, the company became owned by Apollo Global Management.
+The new owner popularized DVD and Blu-ray rentals, expanding the number of locations to include many pharmacies, shops, and fast-food outlets.
+In 2016, the company was acquired by Apollo Global Management.

-The only thing that has never changed is the red color of the stalls and the Redbox logo.
+The only things that have never changed are the stalls’ red color and the Redbox logo.
 It reflects the essence of the name and is the most memorable element of the corporate image.

 2002 – 2016